Week 06: Embedded Programming

 Welcome!
-In this guide, we'll discuss how to program various functions in our component.
+In this guide, we'll discuss how to program our component.
 After reviewing this week's assignment and consulting with some classmates, I made the decision to create a basic code for the PCB (Printed Circuit Board) to play the Happy Birthday song.
 Let's dive into the steps to achieve this

 Grupal Assigment